-All incidents that involve the use of reasonable force will be reported to the SENCO, and recorded on the academy CPOMS systems.
+All incidents that involve the use of reasonable force will be reported to the Headteacher/ Head of Academy, and recorded on the academy CPOMS systems on a restraint form.

-Although academies do not require parental permission to use physical restraint, Pennyman Primary Academy will always inform parents following an incident.
+Although academies do not require parental permission to use physical restraint, the academy will always inform parents following an incident.

-Pennyman Primary Academy considers it to be appropriate to use reasonable force when:
+The Trust's academies may consider it to be appropriate to use reasonable force when: